 • You have a valid study permit

-• You apply within 90 days of receiving written confirmation (e.g. an official letter or transcript) from U of T* indicating that you have met the requirements** of completing the degree program.
+• You apply within 180 days of receiving written confirmation (e.g. an official letter) from U of T* indicating that you have met the requirements** of completing the degree program.

 * Once the final marks are posted on ROSI or final thesis/dissertation is accepted,

-Undergraduate students should contact the Office of the Registrar and Graduate students should contact the School of Graduate studies to get the official letter confirming program completion.
+Undergraduate students should contact the Registrar Office and graduate students should contact the School of Graduate Studies to get the official letter confirming program completion.

-**Please note that Program completion is prior to Convocation date.
-Calculation of the 90 days begins the day when the student’s final marks are issued or when formal written notification of program completion is received, whichever comes first.
+**Please note that program completion happens prior to the Convocation date.
+Calculation of the 180 days begins the day when the student’s final marks are issued or when formal written notification of program completion is received, whichever comes first.

 You are not eligible if: